nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Optionally, one of the category "CONSUMABLES", "LIFESTYLE", "SPECIALTY" can be specified to search for suppliers which has goods which has the specified category.
+* Optionally, a selection of categories "CONSUMABLES", "LIFESTYLE", "SPECIALTY" can be specified to search for suppliers which has goods which has at least one of the specified category.
 If the category is specified, the keywords are optional.

 Examples:
 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)
 * `find alex c/LIFESTYLE`
-* `find c/CONSUMABLES`
+* `find c/CONSUMABLES c/LIFESTYLE`

 ### Deleting a supplier : `delete`